 It is the capital of the Amhara region, inhabited by the Amhara people, the country’s ethnically and geographically second largest group.
 The Ethiopian official language is Amharic.
 It is popular with national tourists for its lake Tana and is close to the Blue Nile Falls.

-a royal and ancient historical city.
-The walled city of Fasil Ghebbi in Gondar is part of the famous Ethiopia Historical Circuit.
+A royal and ancient historical city, the walled city of Fasil Ghebbi in Gondar is part of the famous Ethiopia Historical Circuit.
 It was the home of many emperors and princesses who led the country from the 12th century to the last decade of the 20th century.
 Unfortunately, we were unable to do a second visit in 2016 due to the civil unrest in town.

 Gorgora is a beautiful small town on the northern shore of Lake Tana about 70 km from Gondar.
 It has some interesting relics from its brief time as Ethiopia’s capital, and the lack of tourists adds to its charm.
-It is also good for birdwatching and canoo with the local fishermen.
+It is also good for birdwatching and canooing with the local fishermen.
 Our favourite place to stay was at Tim and Kym’s.
-From here you can visit the varies Monasteries on the northern part of Lake Tana.
+From here you can visit the various Monasteries on the northern part of Lake Tana.

 For centuries, Harar has been a major commercial centre, linked by the trade routes with the rest of Ethiopia, the entire Horn of Africa, the Arabian Peninsula, and through its ports to the outside world.
 Harar Jugol is considered the fourth holiest city of Islam with 82 mosques, three of which date from the 10th century, and 102 shrines. a tradition that’s unique to Harar is feeding the Hyena’s.
 The hyenas haven’t attacked local livestock for almost a hundred years due to the villagers feeding them every night.
-For us that the time we were the only tourist in town.
-BE WARNED It might be quite hard to find a genuine guide in Harar that won’t rip you off.
+For us at the time we were the only tourists in town.
+BE WARNED: It might be quite hard to find a genuine guide in Harar that won’t rip you off.

-LALIBELA known around the world for its monolithic churches, which were built during the reign of Lalibela, king of Ethiopia.
-11 churches in total divided in 3 groups Bet Medhane Alem, home to the Lalibela Cross and believed to be the largest monolithic church in the world.
-Bet Giyorgis, a cross-shaped church entirely carved out of a giant rock, said to be the most finely executed and best-preserved church.
+LALIBELA Known around the world for its monolithic churches, which were built during the reign of Lalibela, king of Ethiopia.
+11 churches in total divided in 3 groups.
+Bet Medhane Alem, home to the Lalibela Cross and believed to be the largest monolithic church in the world, Bet Giyorgis, a cross-shaped church entirely carved out of a giant rock, said to be the most finely executed and best-preserved church.
 This is the most prominently featured church on the Lalibela postcards.
 The best way to access the Eastern group is to enter via Bet Gabriel-Rufael, then via a dark trench next to the church you will access Bet Merkorios, Amanuel and Abba Libanos.
-We hear that entrée prices for foreigners have more than tripled since our visit in 2010?
+We hear that entry prices for foreigners have more than tripled since our visit in 2010.
 Look at it as foreign aid?!?!?!
 Contrary to certain spurious myths, the great rock-hewn churches of Lalibela were not built with the help of the Knights Templar but by medieval Ethiopian civilization.
 Some scholars believe that the churches were built well before Lalibela was founded as a town.